Normal aspect ratios/resolutions used in cinemas:

 Films made in 2.66:1 are mastered in letterboxed Scope.

-It is possible to make new projector channels/presets for F-220 2.2:1 and similar aspect ratios to avoid letterboxing in a common height cinema.
-In a normal common width cinema, every format wider than Flat is letterboxed.
-In a normal common height cinema, every format wider than 2.39 Scope is letterboxed.
+It is possible to make new projector channels/presets for F-200 and similar aspect ratios to avoid letterboxing in a common-height cinema.

-A new channel based on the flat channel for 2.2:1 in a common height cinema would:
+A new channel based on the Flat channel for 2.0:1 in a common height cinema would:

-A DCP made with letterboxing should have subtitles above the letterboxing so it is possible to make a custom channel.
+- A DCP made with letterboxing should have subtitles above the letterboxing, so it is possible to make a custom projector setting.